Backups - how do I do a site backup?

 3. Click on the Export tab.
 NOTE: Be sure you’ve already selected your database from the pulldown BEFORE clicking on the Export tab

-4. Many of the default settings are fine; however, choosing the “Custom” export type will allow you to optimize your backup by selecting the following (“tick” here means “tick the checkbox” or “select the option”):
+4. Many of the default settings are fine; however, choosing the “Custom” export type will allow you to optimize your backup.
+Generally the default settings are correct, but just in case: (“tick” here means “tick the checkbox” or “select the option”):

 - Tick “Complete Inserts” (helpful during upgrades if you have many custom fields added by modifications made to your site)